Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Methodology

 \subsection{Image cutout fetching and preprocessing}

-For each galaxy in our DES DR2 subset, we created a cutout centered at the right ascension and declination of the galaxy in the $g,\, r,\,i$ bands.
+For each galaxy in our DES DR2 subset, we created a cutout centered at the right ascension and declination of the galaxy in the $g,\, r, \text{ and }\,i$ bands.
 The cutouts were obtained from the coadded image tiles of the DES DR2, where we selected the images with the largest exposure time to maximize imaging depth.
-We scaled the size of the cutout by 40 times the $r$-band half-light radius; the constant multiplier was heuristically determined to have the central object span $1/3^{\text{rd}}$ of the image.
-This procedure ensures enough of the field of view remains apparent to allow for the detection of surrounding low surface brightness features.
+We scaled the size of the cutout by 40 times the $r$-band half-light radius; the constant multiplier was heuristically determined to have the central object span one-third of the image.
+This procedure ensures enough of the field of view remains apparent to allow for the detection of surrounding low-surface-brightness features.
 The resulting distribution of image cutouts has a median area of $\sim680$ pixels$^2$ ($\sim3'$) and follows a power law, with a minimum and maximum image size of $\sim450$ pixels$^2$ ($\sim2'$) and $\sim4200$ pixels$^2$ ($\sim18'$), respectively.
 Each image was then downsampled to $256^2$ pixels via bilinear interpolation, yielding an input space with a dimensionality of $3\times256^2$ when accounting for the color information.
 The usage of different color bands introduces a ``speckling'' effect \citep{willett_galaxy_2017} in the background due to the high per-channel variance.
 To attenuate this effect, we used the same prescription as \cite{Walmsley2021}, where pixels with high per-channel variance are suppressed.

-As we aim for the neural network encoder to maximize the extraction of information from the surrounding near field of the central galaxy in each cutout, we scaled the image cutouts with a novel ``tiered sigmoid scaling'' function.
+As we aim for the neural-network encoder to maximize the extraction of information from the surrounding near field of the central galaxy in each cutout, we scaled the image cutouts with a novel tiered sigmoid scaling function.
 The tiered sigmoid scaling function is a modified logistic function, defined by

 where $x_{k,b}$ is the $k^{\text{th}}$ image in the $b\in\{g,\,r,\,i\}$ band.
 The $\Omega_{k,b}$ parameter is given by